jhaaslab/Models/docs/Run Script.md

 copy a runscript template

-commit the initial script
-	state in the commit comment sim initialization

 make changes to the script for your simulation

-run finalized script
+run finalized script/extract data/make plots

-commit the script after with a 'sim run finished' comment after the run was successful
+commit the script after the run was successful

 >[!warning]
->make sure .mat files were put into the .gitignore file if you see the simResults files in your staging area and **do not commit those simResults.mat files**
+>simResult .mat files should be ignored from the .gitignore file, if you see the simResults files in your staging area **do not commit those simResults.mat files** and check the .gitignore and that sim files are saved with the correct filenames.